What is a Cardiac Event Monitor?

 What precautions should I take if I am wearing it all the time?

 The monitor cannot get wet.
 You should not shower, bathe or swim while wearing it.
 You should not apply any lotions or powders to the chest while wearing it, deodarant is okay.
+You will be given replacement stickers and shown how to hook it back together so you may bathe.

 When should I expect results?